github/swift-style-guide/README.md

 }
 ```

-_Rationale:_ The intent and meaning of the first version is clear, and results in less code.
+_Rationale:_ The intent and meaning of the first version are clear, and results in less code.

 #### Always specify access control explicitly for top-level definitions